MrityunjayNPandey/backend_minor/readme.md

 ### Advantages:

 - **Guaranteed Optimality:** For the given constraints, this approach guarantees that the absolute best combination of small numbers (closest sum without exceeding the big number) will always be found because it exhaustively checks every single possibility.
-- **Simplicity:** The logic is straightforward to understand and implement, especially for a limited number of elements.
 - **Efficiency for Small N:** Given that the problem specifies "up to 12" small numbers, the number of possible subsets (2^N) remains very small (2^12 = 4096).
 This makes the brute-force calculation extremely fast and computationally inexpensive for the specified input size.

 ### Limitations: